“Sometimes the most difficult kids to parent make the most interesting adults.”

 So if you’re in the throes of parenting difficult kids, what do you do?

-- Take the long view.
 Today was hard.
 Tomorrow will be better.
 This year was hard.
 Next year will be better.
 Children tend to develop in fits and starts.
 Six months is the magic number.
 A difficult 7-year-old may become an absolute delight at seven and a half.

-- Catch them doing something right.
 Always putting a positive spin on their behavior will help you keep your sanity.
 Believe me.
 So when your child stuffs a bar of soap down the shower spout and clogs it, doing think of him as a miscreant, think of him as a scientist.
 After all, that’s what he’s doing: a scientific experiment to see different states of soap matter and how much it takes to clog a drain.

-- Be forgiving of your difficult kids and, especially, of yourself.
 You might lose it.
 A lot.
 That’s okay.
 You can be kind to yourself (“I didn’t respond the way I wish I had this time.
 I will try not to yell next time.”) and you can apologize to them (“I’m sorry I lost my temper and yelled at you for drawing on the wall.
 Paper is for drawing on.
 Not walls.
 But I wish I had handed you a piece of paper instead of getting so angry.”)

-- Figure out what you both love to do and spend time doing it together.
 My son and I both loved basketball and frisbee.
 He also played soccer and would sometimes deign to be my coach.
 He’s 16 now and plays croquet with my husband.
 So maybe it’s biking together.
 Maybe it’s baking.
 Maybe it’s something as simple as making some bubbly water or a smoothie and watching bad TV.
 Whatever you both enjoy, make a point of doing it together.
 This gets a lot harder when they’re teenagers, but if you’re willing to be interested in what they are doing, you’ll be surprised at how willing they become to let you in.

-- Keep a family journal (and your own journal as well).
 All those difficult moments make for some hilarious dinner table conversation once the storms have passed.
 You’ll be glad you recorded them.
 You can write a journal to each child, keep a family journal that everyone writes in (ours is in the bathroom.
 The idea is when you’re spending some, uh, quality time on the toilet, you can use it to write an entry), and also have a journal of your own as a non-judgmental place to vent.